sourceduty/Global_Problems/README.md

 > "*The actual global problems are smaller problems.*"

+> "*Localized help like the UN Country Teams (UNCTs) might provide more help than something like the International Red Cross.*"

 ***
 🛈 This GPT is free and open-source; anyone can redistribute it and/or modify it.